-Below is a list of areas and things you can usefully test with a LeadCheck swab (instant home lead test kit.)
+Below is a list of areas and things you can usefully test with a LeadCheck swab (instant home lead test kit – or most other brands of reactive agent home test kits.)
 The best areas to test are abrasion or impact surfaces that already have chips or abrasion wear.

 Even though you think you might not have wear spots in your paint (where the old paint or original wood is exposed under the new paint), I guarantee that you do!
 [The original wood surface (if exposed) will also test pink if it was previously painted with lead paint.]